aussierobots/ublox_dgnss/README.md

 This driver will only work with later generation ublox devices.
 Testing and development was performed against a ZED-F9P and a ZED-F9R connected via USB, under Ubuntu 22.04/24.04.
 The driver uses libusb api 1.0.

-This release works with Rolling, Jazzy, Iron and Humble.
+This release works with Rolling, Kilted, Jazzy and Humble.

 You may need to create a udev rule as follows: